v-elnovikova/winforms/docs/ConfigureApplicationSettings.md

 Read applications settings always form AppSettings.Json at runtime and populate all associated properties that are later used at various levels in the runtime.
-This approach would start throwing compile time error if proj file contains any winforms settings and project is being targeted with latest.
+This approach would start throwing compile time error if build properties ( i.e properties in proj file etc) contains any winforms settings and project is being targeted with latest .NET SDK.

-Ex: Currently source generator emits the following API into source.
-We update this to the following.
+Ex: Currently source generator emits the `ApplicationConfiguartion.Initialize()` API into source code.
+We will modify this to the following.

 ```cs
  ApplicationConfiguartion.Initialize()